lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    o  The Network Gateway (NGW) is the interconnection node between the Radio Gateway and the Internet.

-   o  LPWAN-AAA Server, which controls the user authentication, the
+   o  LPWAN-AAA Server, which controls the user authentication and the
       applications.
 We use the term LPWAN-AAA server because we are not assuming that this entity speaks RADIUS or Diameter as many/most AAA servers do, but equally we don't want to rule that out, as the functionality will be similar.